leuschel/astd-prob/README.md

 The interpreter can be used stand-alone or loaded by ProB, conforming to the XTL format (https://www3.hhu.de/stups/prob/index.php/Other_languages).

+This project accompanies the paper
+- Extended Algebraic State-Transition Diagrams by
+- Lionel N. Tidjon, Marc Frappier, Michael Leuschel and Amel Mammar

 You can load the files ending with .P directly in ProB to run the ProB animator or model checker on them:
 - SimpleASTD.P: a very simple ASTD, without global state